 Please submit 15 - 20 still images in .jpg format at 72 dpi.
-Portfolios should include at least 5 images of work in a major studio art medium, and at least 10 examples of work in painting, drawing and three-dimensional media.
-The portfolio should demonstrate proficiency in painting, drawing and three-dimensional media.
-If any of these is lacking, completion of additional coursework may be required for acceptance into the program.
+Portfolios should include painting, drawing, and sculpture, with 5 of the images demonstrating focused accomplishment in one of these areas.
+If any area is lacking, completion of additional coursework may be required for acceptance into the program.

 Required Coursework: Applicants are required to have completed a minimum of 30 credits in studio art, 12 credits in art history and 30 credits in liberal arts and sciences.
 High school or college credit in a language other than English is also required.

 Interviews: Interviews are required.
 In-person interviews are strongly preferred, but video-conference interviews using Skype may be requested.